apache/james-project/src/site/markdown/server/manage-webadmin.md

 In order to ensure being offline, stop the traffic on SMTP, JMAP and IMAP ports, for example via re-configuration or firewall rules.

+`trustMessageDenormalization` query parameter can be set to `true`.
+This will result in a better performance running the task at the cost of safety in the face of message denormalization inconsistencies.
+Defaults to false, which generates additional checks.

 #### Recomputing Global JMAP fast message view projection

 This action is only available for backends supporting JMAP protocol.